Cam Robinson: Professional career

 Robinson received an invitation to the NFL Combine and completed all the combine drills except for the bench press, due to a shoulder injury.
 He participated at Alabama's Pro Day and opted to only run positional drills for team representatives and scouts.
 NFL draft experts and analysts projected Robinson to be a first or second round pick.
 He was ranked the top offensive tackle by Sports Illustrated, the second best offensive tackle by NFL media analyst Bucky Brooks, the second best interior offensive lineman by Mike Mayock, and was ranked the third best offensive tackle by ESPN and NFLDraftScout.com.

+Jacksonville Jaguars

 The Jacksonville Jaguars selected Robinson in the second round (34th overall) of the 2017 NFL Draft.
 He was named the Jaguars starting left tackle as a rookie in 2017, starting 15 games.

 In Week 2 of the 2018 season against the New England Patriots, Robinson suffered a torn ACL and was placed on injured reserve on September 17, 2018.
 In Week 3 of the 2020 season against the Miami Dolphins on Thursday Night Football, Robinson was ejected after making contact with a referee.

 The Jaguars placed the franchise tag on Robinson on March 9, 2021, and he signed the one-year tender on April 9.

-The Jaguars placed the franchise tag on Robinson for a second time on March 8, 2022, before eventually agreeing to a three-year contract extension worth $54 million on April 27, 2022.
+The Jaguars placed the franchise tag on Robinson for a second time on March 8, 2022, before eventually agreeing to a three-year contract extension worth $54 million on April 27.
+In Week 15 against the Dallas Cowboys, Robinson suffered a season–ending meniscus injury.

+Minnesota Vikings

+On October 30, 2024, Robinson and a conditional 2026 seventh-round draft pick were traded to the Minnesota Vikings in exchange for a conditional 2026 fifth-round draft pick that upgrades to a fourth-round pick if Robinson has enough play time.

+Houston Texans

+On March 19, 2025, the Houston Texans signed Robinson to a one-year, $12 million contract.

+Cleveland Browns

+On September 29, 2025, Robinson and Houston's 2027 seventh-round pick were traded to the Cleveland Browns for a 2027 sixth-round pick.